Skip to content

 A FOURTH-GENERATION HIP FRACTURE NAIL MANUFACTURED USING A REVOLUTIONARY PROCESS

-“The Artemis System is truly a global product platform that delivers modern innovation.
-I am incredibly proud of our engineers and what they have accomplished in order to deliver a next generation hip fracture nail utilizing a patent pending advanced manufacturing process that significantly reduces costs,” said Vadim Gurevich, CEO of GLW, Inc. “The launch of Artemis, our first of many products, will announce to the world that we are here to improve hip fracture technology and care, while reducing the overall cost to the healthcare system.”
+“The Artemis PFN System is truly a global product platform that delivers modern innovation.
+I am incredibly proud of our engineers and what they have accomplished in order to deliver a next generation hip fracture nail utilizing a patent pending advanced manufacturing process that significantly reduces costs,” said Vadim Gurevich, CEO of GLW Medical.
+“The launch of Artemis PFN, our first of many products, will announce to the world that we are here to improve hip fracture technology and care, while reducing the overall cost to the healthcare system.”

 “The radiolucency of the CF PEEK provides significantly clearer visualization during implantation which allows for a more satisfying procedure and an additional degree of informative postoperative x-rays,” said Dr. Steven S. Sands, orthopaedic trauma surgeon at Integris Health.